Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/README.md

 __Description:__
 1. Creates a swagger PR with [Guide to design and creation of Data Plane REST API and Client Libraries](https://aka.ms/azsdk/dpcodegen).
-2. If the SDK was generated for this service before , please go to step 4.
-Otherwise, this is a new service and please go to step 3.
+2. If the SDK was generated for this service before, and you don't need to change the autorest configuration in sdk repository, please go to step 4.
+Otherwise, please go to step 3.
-3. Create branch with name `dpg/<prNumber>` in sdk repository, and add autorest configuration file.
+3. Create branch with name `dpg/<prNumber>` in sdk repository, and add/update autorest configuration file in the branch.
 Then add a comment `/azp run` in swagger PR.
    1. `<prNumber>` is the PR number of swagger PR.
    2. Please refer to [Add autorest configuration file in sdk repository](./add-autorest-configuration-file-in-sdk-repository.md) on how to add autorest configuration files.
 4. Swagger PR CI generates SDK and ApiView automatically, and you can find them in swagger PR comments.
-5. Please refer to the [Guide of Reviewing the Api Design/Definition](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/591/Guide-to-design-and-creation-of-Data-Plane-REST-API-and-Client-Libraries?anchor=ii.-review-the-api-design/definition) to reivew API definition.
+5. Please refer to the [Guide of Reviewing the Api Design/Definition](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/591/Guide-to-design-and-creation-of-Data-Plane-REST-API-and-Client-Libraries?anchor=ii.-review-the-api-design/definition) to review API definition.
-6. If Arch Board approves the ApiView, go to step 10.
-Otherwise, go to step 7.
-7. Update Swagger if needed.
-8. Update autorest configuration file if needed.
-Here, if there is a branch named `dpg/<prNumber>` in sdk repository, please update it in the branch.
-Otherwise, create a branch named `dpg/<prNumber>` from `main` branch in sdk repository and update the `autorest.md` or `README.md` in the new created branch.
-9. Add a comment `/azp run` in swagger PR, and go to step 4.
-10. Get the generated SDK and ApiView from swagger PR comment.
-If we want to make manual changes in the generated sdk, please refer to [Next Steps After Generating Codes](./next-steps-after-generating-codes.md).
+6. If any change needed, please update the Swagger/configuration files and regenerate the SDK by adding a comment `/azp run` to swagger PR.
+Otherwise, go to [Next Steps After Generating Codes](./next-steps-after-generating-codes.md) if you want to do manual changes on generated codes.

 ## FAQ
 1. I don't have permission to create branch in sdk repository.
 Who can I ask for help?